rickhull/device_input/README.md

 # Background

-We want to read events from e.g. /dev/input/event0
+We want to read events from e.g. `/dev/input/event0` in Ruby.

 ## Kernel docs